About the Test

 Finding a Lipoprotein (a) Test

 Lipoprotein (a) testing is performed in a medical setting like a hospital, doctor’s office, or laboratory.
-The test is conducted after being ordered by a doctor.
+The test is typically conducted after being ordered by a doctor, although you can also order a lipoprotein (a) test online.

 Can I take the test at home?

-Some at-home test kits are available for lipoprotein (a) testing.
-These self-collection tests involve obtaining a blood sample by pricking your finger with a tiny needle.
-After placing a drop of blood on a special test paper, you put the paper into an included mailer that is sent to a laboratory for analysis.
+At-home test kits are available for lipoprotein (a) testing.
+These self-collection tests involve obtaining a blood sample by pricking your finger with a small needle or visiting a nearby lab for a blood draw.
+With finger prick samples, after placing a drop of blood on a special test paper, you put the paper into an included mailer that is sent to a laboratory for analysis.

 A test report showing your lipoprotein (a) level is accessed online and usually available within a week after your blood sample is received by the company’s lab.